bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 employee-test_1  | [Entrypoint] Database initialized
 </pre>

-Now you have three Docker containers running:
+Now you have three containers running in Docker:

 - A Bytebase instance
 - A MySQL instance for the Test environment